The Impact of Government Shutdown on Nutrition Assistance Programs in West Virginia: WIC Program and More

 The WVDEP has been coordinating with its federal partners and does not expect its day to day operations and services to be discontinued or negatively impacted.
 We are also in constant communication with the Governor’s Office…

 At the Transportation Security Administration, part of the Department of Homeland Security, 59,000 of the agency’s 62,000 employees are considered essential and would continue working without pay in the event of a shutdown.
-An extended shutdown could mean longer wait times at airports.
+An extended shutdown might mean longer wait times at airports.

 TSA Administrator David Pekoske, who was TSA administrator during the previous shutdown, said the lapse in funding took a toll on the agency, with growing numbers of TSA officers saying they were unable to report to work.
 As a result, airport checkpoint wait times increased.
-A similar scenario could play out again if the shutdown lasts for an extended period.
+A similar scenario might play out once more if the shutdown lasts for an extended period.
 It’s very, very hard for anybody to go for 20 days, 30 days, 40 days or longer without receiving a paycheck.
 It impacts the ability of people to get to work, to pay to put gas in their vehicles, to pay for parking.
 It impacts their ability to pay the individuals that provide care for their children.

 1696043456